Service

 Wet Bar & Kitchenette

-Plumbing, venting, icemaker lines, beer tap rough-in, custom cabinetry, bar-top lighting.
+Plumbing, venting, icemaker lines, bar sink and tap rough-in where requested, custom cabinetry, bar-top lighting.

 Home Gym